Automattic/wp-calypso/docs/translation-chunks.md

 3. Use source code references from `calypso-strings.pot` together with `chunks-map.{BROWSERSLIST_ENV}.json` to map the original strings that are included in a chunk.
 Then use original strings map to build translation chunks for each downloaded language.
 4. For each downloaded language, build a language manifest file that includes the locale data and a set of all translated chunks.

-Translation chunks and language manifest file are built in JSON, intended to be used when fetching in runtime, and JS, when loaded as script tag on the page.
+Translation chunks and language manifest files are built as JSON, intended to be used when fetching in runtime, and JS, when loaded as script tag on the page.

 ## Using translation chunks